loykin/apirun/examples/embedded/README.md

 # Embedded (Library) Usage Example

-This example shows how to use `apimigrate` as a Go library inside your application (embedded mode), without invoking the CLI.
+This example shows how to use `apirun` as a Go library inside your application (embedded mode), without invoking the CLI.

 It demonstrates:
 - Constructing a base `Env` and passing it to `MigrateUp`.